 Knowing where you are in your academic career is essential to choosing the study abroad program that's right for you.
 EKU students should carefully monitor their DegreeWorks audit.
 This report shows which requirements have been completed and which requirements still remain to be completed.
 If you have not yet declared your major, you can run a "what-if" DegreeWorks audit that will show how close you are to completing your degree and intended major.

-Once you are ready, you will apply online, BOTH with the provider and with the EKU Center for International Education.
+Once you are ready, you will apply online, BOTH with the provider and with the EKU Education Abroad Office.